PhilipMay/mltb/README.md

-# mltb
+# Machine Learning Tool Box
-Machine Learning Tool Box
+This is the machine learning tool box.
+A collection of userful machine learning tools intended for reuse and extension.